Institut national de la recherche scientifique

-The Institut national de la recherche scientifique (/fr/; "National Institute for Scientific Research") is the research-oriented constituent university of the Université du Québec system that offers only graduate studies.
+The Institut national de la recherche scientifique (/fr/; "National Institute for Scientific Research") is the provincial (not national) research-oriented constituent university of the Université du Québec system that offers only graduate studies.
 INRS conducts research in four broad sectors: water, earth and the environment; energy, materials and telecommunications; human, animal and environmental health; and urbanization, culture and society.
+The institute is considered "National" only in the context of the province of Quebec but is not recognized by the Canadian government as a national institute.